Hosea Stout: Latter Day Saints movement

-During the time of the Black Hawk War, Stout became acquainted with the Latter Day Saints movement and was taught by later apostle Charles C. Rich.
+During the time of the Black Hawk War, Stout became acquainted with the Latter Day Saints movement and was taught by Charles C. Rich, who later became an apostle.
 In 1837, he sold his business and moved to Caldwell County, Missouri, where the Latter Day Saints had gathered after their expulsion from Jackson County, Missouri, and Kirtland, Ohio.
-Here he married Samantha Peck.
+While there he married Samantha Peck.
 Shortly after this, he was baptized a member of the Church of Jesus Christ of Latter Day Saints.

-During the Missouri Mormon War of 1838, Stout was a member of the Danites, a Latter Day Saint vigilante group, and took a central role in the events of the 1838 Mormon War, and fought in the Battle of Crooked River.
+During the Missouri Mormon War of 1838, Stout was a member of the Danites, a Latter Day Saint vigilante group.
+He took a central role in the events of the 1838 Mormon War and fought in the Battle of Crooked River.
 After the Latter Day Saints were forced to leave Missouri and moved to Nauvoo, Illinois, Stout served as a bodyguard for Joseph Smith.
-During this period he was also a commander in the Nauvoo Legion and the Chief of Police of Nauvoo.
-He was further set apart as President of the eleventh Quorum of Seventies and made a member of the Council of Fifty, an organization created by Joseph Smith in preparation for the Second Coming of Christ.
+During this period, he was also a commander in the Nauvoo Legion and the Chief of Police of Nauvoo.
+He was further set apart as president of the eleventh Quorum of Seventies and made a member of the Council of Fifty, an organization created by Joseph Smith in preparation for the Second Coming of Christ.

-About one month after the death of Joseph Smith and his brother Hyrum on June 27, 1844, their brother Samuel H. Smith also died under allegedly suspicious circumstances.
-Samuel Smith's daughter and William Smith, who was the only surviving Smith brother, later claimed that Stout had poisoned Samuel under orders from Brigham Young and Willard Richards, members of the Quorum of the Twelve Apostles.
+About one month after the death of Joseph Smith and his brother, Hyrum, on June 27, 1844, their brother Samuel also died, under allegedly suspicious circumstances.
+Samuel Smith's daughter and William Smith, who was the only surviving Smith brother, later alleged that Stout had poisoned Samuel under orders from Brigham Young and Willard Richards, members of the Quorum of the Twelve Apostles.
 However, Stout was never tried for this alleged crime and Smith's claims are disputed.

+Stout was an enthusiastic supporter of Mormon polygamy, calling it the "true and greatest principle of our holy religion."